Domaines Paul Jaboulet Aîné - Crozes Hermitage Domaine de Thalabert 2021

 Jeb Dunnuck

-"Lots of black and green pepper on the nose, along with notes of blackberry.
-Impressive concentration and supple, full-bodied tannins give it considerable power on the long, velvety, earthy finish.
-Excellent aging potential, which is rare in this vintage."
+“Plenty of black and green pepper on the nose, along with notes of blackberry.
+Impressive concentration and supple, well-integrated tannins give it considerable power on the long, velvety, earthy finish.
+Excellent aging potential, which is rare for this vintage.”
 (James Suckling 2023)

 Eye